As Home Prices Rise, Flippers Make a Comeback

 2. Partner with Family, Friends, Colleagues

-If you don’t have sufficient funds in your Self-Directed IRA LLC to make a real estate purchase outright, your Self-Directed IRA LLC can purchase an interest in the property along with a family, friend, or colleague.
+If you don’t have sufficient funds in your Self-Directed IRA LLC to make a real estate purchase outright, your Self-Directed IRA LLC can purchase an interest in the property along with a family member (non-disqualified person - any family member other than a parent, child, spouse, daughter-in-law, son-in–law), friend, or colleague.
 The investment would not be made into an entity owned by the IRA owner, but instead would be invested directly into the property.

-For example, your Self-Directed IRA LLC could partner with a family member, friend, or colleague to purchase a piece of property for $150,000.
+For example, your Self-Directed IRA LLC could partner with a family member (non disqualified person - any family member other than a parent, child, spouse, daughter-in-law, son-in–law), friend, or colleague to purchase a piece of property for $150,000.
 Your Self-Directed IRA LLC could purchase an interest in the property (i.e. 50% for $75,000) and your family member, friend, or colleague could purchase the remaining interest (i.e. 50% for $75,000).

 All income or gain from the property would be allocated to the parties in relation to their percentage of ownership in the property.
 Likewise, all property expenses must be paid in relation to the parties’ percentage of ownership in the property.
 Based on the above example, for a $2,000 property tax bill, the Self-Directed IRA LLC would be responsible for 50% of the bill ($1000) and the family member, friend, or colleague would be responsible for the remaining $1000 (50%).